-Our audit involves obtaining enough evidence about the amounts and disclosures in the financial statements to give reasonable assurance that they are free from material misstatement, whether caused by fraud or error.
+Our audit involves obtaining enough evidence about the amounts and disclosures in the financial statements to give reasonable assurance they are free from material misstatement, whether caused by fraud or error.
 This includes assessing whether:

-- the Council's accounting policies are appropriate, have been consistently applied and are adequately disclosed; - significant accounting estimates made by management are reasonable; and - the overall presentation of the financial statements gives a true and fair view.
+- the Council's accounting policies are appropriate, have been consistently applied and adequately disclosed; - significant accounting estimates made by the Chief Finance Officer are reasonable; and - the overall presentation of the financial statements gives a true and fair view.

-We also consider if the other information contained in the Council's Annual Financial Report and the content of the Annual Governance Statement is consistent with our understanding of the Council and with the accounts on which we give our opinion.
+We also read the narrative report and annual governance statement to check they are consistent with our understanding of the Council and with the accounts included in the Statement of Accounts on which we gave our opinion.